mcqueentc/chronix.benchmark/README.md

 - Download the benchmark server part(link) to your server.
 - Unzip the downloaded file to a folder of your liking.
 - In terminal go to that folder and start the server:
-`java -Xmx8g -jar server.jar DropWizardServer.yaml`
+`java -Xmx8g -jar server.jar server DropWizardServer.yaml`

 #####Client: